vgwb/Antura/docs/en/dev/quest-design/quest-scripts-guidelines.md

 - Allow ONE cultural greeting per country (Bonjour / Hola / Ciao / Danke / Grüezi / Moien).
 After first use revert to “Hello”
 - Keep cultural nouns (Rome, Madrid, flamenco) but simplify surrounding sentence
 - Avoid idioms or abstract metaphors

-## 4. Flags & Colors
-- Keep correct color order (do not improvise)
-- Standard pattern: `It has stripes: black, red, yellow.` OR `It is red and white.`
-- Limit comparisons: one simple image max (e.g., “like a pizza”)

 ## 5. Consistent Patterns
 | Context | Pattern |